kevin-fang/ml-tutorials/README.md

 Some more complicated ones include recurrent neural nets, stochastic gradient descent, etc.

 We'll first use a K-nearest neighbors classifier in scikit-learn on sample data, and then we'll write our own.
+Run the following command: `pip install numpy scipy sklearn` or if you have conda, `conda install numpy scipy scikit-learn`.